mruple/O.S-Lab-01/README.md

 3. To compile, enter "gcc read.c" and this should compile and produce an executable file called a.out
 4. To run this program, enter "./a.out" into the terminal
 5. The following output should appear: linux("Your username")|>
+6. Note: PLEASE MAKE SURE TO ENTER THE COMMANDS CORRECTLY (Uppercase command and correct format)
-6. The following commands are implemented for your use:
+7. The following commands are implemented for your use:

     • C file1 file2 : Copy file1 to file2 without deleting file1